CelineKaslin/Casi_testing_framework/README.md

 ## Project ##

-Build our own JavaScript testingFramework.<br/>
+Building our own JavaScript testing framework from scratch.<br/>

 ## Our approach ##

-This project is done in a team of 3 people.<br/>
+This project was undertaken by a team of 3 people.<br/>
-We decide to name the framework from a combination of our 3 names.</br>
+We decided to name the framework from a combination of our 3 names.</br>
-To build it we used a class *square.js* already built.<br/>
+To build it we used a simple class *square.js* which was already provided.<br/>
-We decide to start by the simplest test possible (the *area()* function in this case) and to build the matchers needed for it.<br/>
+We decided to start by the simplest test possible (the *area()* function in this case) and to build the matchers needed for it.<br/>
 We then made the matchers for the *throw error* case.<br/>
-We also implement error messages in case of failing test and made the passing test showing in green and the failing on in red.<br/>
+We also implemented error messages in case of failing tests and made the passing test showing in green and the failing on in red.<br/>
-This testingFramework still basic and unachieved.<br/>
-We might work on it to add more matchers and make it even more efficient.<br/>
+The framework is still very simplistic.<br/>
-Our next step will be to add a *beforeBlock* matcher and matchers to have the possibility to mock and stub.<br/>
+Our next step is to add a *beforeBlock* matcher and matchers to have the possibility to mock and stub.<br/>
-We would also like in case of a failing test, to add a better stack trace with the line where the error is coming from.<br/>
+We would also like, in case of a failing test, to add a better stack trace with the line where the error is coming from.<br/>
-Also for now the result are not displayed on the page itself but only on the console.
-So the user have to inspect the page to see the results.<br/>
+Also for now the results are not displayed on the page itself, instead appearing on the console.
+As a result of this, users have to inspect the page to see the results.<br/>

 ### Our matchers ###

-1. `describe` : Have to be at the top of the file.
+1. `describe` : Should be at the top of the file.
 Made to *describe* the class tested.<br/>
 Inside of its block will be included the different *summary* and *it*.

 2. `summary` : Can be use to group tests depending on the same function.<br/>